THEVAPERSGUIDE

 Overview

-Finding an LCD-equipped 510 battery under $15 used to be impossible.
-Budget batteries meant basic LED indicators and three preset voltages at best.
-The Cartisan Pro Pen NEO 400 challenges that assumption by packing a full-color display, five voltage settings, and USB-C charging into a $12.50 package.
+LCD screens on cheap 510 batteries?
+That used to be a fantasy.
+Budget batteries gave you LED indicators and three voltages if you were lucky.
+The Cartisan Pro Pen NEO 400 changes that with a full-color display, five voltage settings, and USB-C charging.
+All for $12.50.

 What We Tested